jamesmosier/jamez14.github.io/blog/_posts/2015-09-20-angular-vs.md

      └── config.route.js
 {% endhighlight %}

 Now that we have our server side routing in place, we now need to setup our Angular routing.
-We will follow a typical "stock" Angular methodology for this, partially adopted .
-You can use whatever router you please, such as [ui-router](https://github.com/angular-ui/ui-router) or any other (I think at least).
+We will follow a typical "stock" Angular methodology for this, although you can use whatever router you please, such as [ui-router](https://github.com/angular-ui/ui-router).

 ### config.route.js